showell-labs/react-native-fs-fork/README.md

 ### `write(filepath: string, contents: string, position?: number, encoding?: string): Promise<void>`

 Write the `contents` to `filepath` at the given random access position.
 When `position` is `undefined` or `-1` the contents is appended to the end of the file. `encoding` can be one of `utf8` (default), `ascii`, `base64`.

-### `moveFile(filepath: string, destPath: string): Promise<void>`

-Moves the file located at `filepath` to `destPath`.
-This is more performant than reading and then re-writing the file data because the move is done natively and the data doesn't have to be copied or cross the bridge.

-Note: Overwrites existing file in Windows.

 ### `copyFolder(srcFolderPath: string, destFolderPath: string): Promise<void>`